 On March 5, 2018, a complaint was filed in the U.S. District Court for the Northern District of Illinois asserting claims under the federal securities laws against the Company and two of its executive officers on behalf of a putative class of purchasers of the Company's securities, styled Fryman v.
 Atlas Financial Holdings, Inc., et al., No. 1:18-cv-01640 (N.D.
 Ill.).
 Plaintiffs filed an amended complaint on July 30, 2018.
 In the amended complaint, the plaintiff asserts claims on behalf of a putative class consisting of purchasers of the Company's securities between February 22, 2017 and June 15, 2018.
 The complaint alleges that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by making allegedly false and misleading statements or failing to disclose certain information regarding the adequacy of the Company's reserves.
 The complaint seeks, among other remedies, unspecified damages, attorneys' fees and other costs, equitable and/or injunctive relief, and such other relief as the court may find just and proper.
-Defendants' responses to the amended complaint must be filed by September 28, 2018.
-The Company and the other defendants anticipate that they will file a motion to dismiss the amended complaint for failure to state a claim upon which relief can be granted.
-Under the federal securities laws, discovery and other proceedings automatically will be stayed during the pendency of any such motion to dismiss.
+Defendant filed a motion to dismiss to the amended complaint on September 28, 2018.
+Plaintiffs' response to the motion to dismiss must be filed on or before November 12, 2018, and defendants may file a reply in further support of the motion on or before December 12, 2018.
+Under the federal securities laws, discovery and other proceedings automatically will be stayed during the pendency of the motion to dismiss.

 Item 1A.
-Risk Factors.
+Risk Factors